Time Allowed: 3 Hours

-- Similarly, judges can check the functioning of executive or laws made by the legislatures.
+- Similarly, judges can check the functioning of the executive or laws made by the legislatures.
 This arrangement is called a system of checks and balances.

 The different forms that have common arrangements of power-sharing:

-- Power shared among governments at provincial or regional level is called a vertical form of power-sharing.
+- Power shared among governments at the provincial or regional level is called a vertical form of power-sharing.

-- Such a general government for the entire country is usually called federal government.
+- Such a general government for the entire country is usually called the federal government.
 In India, we refer to it as the Central or Union Government.